djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image8.5.png">

-In a similar way,	You need to do modifications according to the below images, in all the skils by enhancing skills and then publish the skills.
+In a similar way,	you need to do modifications according to the below images in all the skills by enhancing skills and then publishing the skills.

-To do this, first click on three dots against the skill name, then click on "Enhance this skill", then click on "Input" and refer below images for modifications:
+To do this, first click on the three dots against the skill name and click on "Enhance this skill".
+Then click on "Input" and refer to the below images for modifications:

 For Request Time Off skill:  Make sure the order of from_date and end_date fields is correct as shown in image.
 If it's not, you need to drag from_date before end_date section.
 <img width="1000" alt="image" src="hands-on-lab-assets/image8.2.png">